Best Camera Cleaning Kit for Hasselblad X2D 100C

 Frequently Asked Questions

-Can I use a 24mm Full-Frame swab on my Hasselblad X2D 100C sensor?
+Can I use standard 24mm Full-Frame swabs on the Hasselblad X2D 100C sensor?

-When is the best time to buy cleaning kits to ensure the fluid is fresh?
+When is the best time to buy these kits to get a deal?

 Final Verdict